shadiatonney/IT-HelpDesk-Network-Engineering-Home-Lab/README.md

 The projects included in this portfolio simulate real-world enterprise environments and common IT support scenarios, focusing on troubleshooting, infrastructure deployment, user management, network services, and security best practices.

-## Professional Summary

-I am an aspiring IT professional with a strong interest in IT Support, Network Administration, and Cybersecurity.
-Through these home lab projects, I have gained practical experience working with Windows Server, Active Directory, Group Policy, DNS, DHCP, virtualization technologies, and enterprise networking concepts.

-My goal is to continuously develop hands-on technical skills and apply them in professional IT environments while pursuing opportunities in Help Desk, Service Desk, Desktop Support, and Junior Systems Administration roles.

 ## Skills Demonstrated